dops-cli/dops/MODULES.md

 ### bulkdownload

-> download multiple files from a list
+> Download multiple files from a list

 Usage:  [options] [arguments...]<br/>
 Aliases: `bd`\
 Category: web

+ #### Description

+Bulkdownload downloads all files from a list.
+You can set how many files should be downloaded concurrently..

 #### Options